Dynatrace/Dynatrace-Agent-Ansible/README.md

 - [Ansible Galaxy](https://galaxy.ansible.com/list#/roles/2620)
 - [GitHub](https://github.com/Dynatrace/Dynatrace-Agents-Ansible)

-## Requirements
+## Description

-Download the Dynatrace Agents installer from [downloads.dynatrace.com](downloads.dynatrace.com) and place the artifact as ```dynatrace-agent.jar``` in the role's ```files/linux``` directory from where it will be picked up during the automated installation.
-Alternatively, you can make the Dynatrace Agents installer available at an HTTP, HTTPS or FTP resource and point the installation script to the right location, see below.
+This role downloads and installs the most recent version of the Dynatrace Agents package from [http://downloads.dynatracesaas.com](http://downloads.dynatracesaas.com).
+The default download link can be overridden via the `dynatrace_agents_linux_installer_file_url` attribute.
+Alternatively, you can place the installer artifact as `dynatrace-agent.jar` in the role's `files` directory from where it will be picked up during the installation.
+Please refer to `defaults/main.yml` for a list of supported attributes.

 ## Role Variables